-If you’re in Australia and you want to remain here with your Australian partner or an Australian permanent resident, you’ll need to apply for the 820/801 visa.
+If you are in Australia and you want to remain here with your Australian citizen partner or an Australian permanent resident, you’ll need to apply for the 820/801 visa.

-This is a two-part application, so having a Registered Migration Agent ensures that you are organised and up to date with application deadlines.
-Two years after lodging the initial application, you must provide Immigration with further evidence of your ongoing relationship.
+This is a two-part application, so having a Registered Migration Agent ensures that you are organised and up to date with application deadlines for both parts.

 To register in New South Wales, you’ll need to show that one of you has lived in NSW for a short period of time.
 You’ll need to show specific forms of identification and proof of residence.
 Registering your relationship in NSW is crucial if you have not lived together for 12 months prior to lodging the application.